mccollumn/crm-ui/README.md

 #### Download

-Download the [wt-crm-ui](https://github.com/wt-business-apps/wt-crm-ui) repo to a temporary location on the server that will host the UI.
+Download the [crm-ui](https://github.com/mccollumn/crm-ui) repo to a temporary location on the server that will host the UI.
 The project must be built from a location with access to the CRM API.

 #### Environment Variables

 Edit the `.env.production` file and provide the `NEXTAUTH_SECRET` and `OKTA_CLIENT_SECRET` values.

-- `NEXTAUTH_SECRET` - Found in [Passwordstate](https://secrets.webtrends.io/).
-Search for `crm`.
+- `NEXTAUTH_SECRET`
 - `OKTA_CLIENT_SECRET` - Found in the Okta application configuration for CRM.

 #### Run Build Script

-Open an elevated command prompt, navigate to the location where the [wt-crm-ui](https://github.com/wt-business-apps/wt-crm-ui) repo files where saved, and run:
+Open an elevated command prompt, navigate to the location where the [crm-ui](https://github.com/mccollumn/crm-ui) repo files where saved, and run:

 ```bat
 build.cmd